-To the south of the site there are a cluster of local interest buildings that are identified as non-designated heritage assets, including the former Methodist Church, Old Church Farmhouse, The Gables and The Coach House.
+To the south of the site there are a cluster of local interest buildings that are identified as heritage assets due to their location within the Conservation Area, including the former Methodist Church,

+Old Church Farmhouse, The Gables and The Coach House.
 These range from red brick mid-Georgian high-status houses to late C19 Arts & Crafts cottages built in red-brick with blue brick banding.

 The site is visible from the street scene when travelling along Newark Road away from Eakring, with the gable-end of the cart-shed and the perpendicular wing viewed most prominently.
-The traditional red brick and pantile buildings make a positive contribution to the character of the conservation area.
+The traditional red brick and pantile building makes a positive contribution to the character of the conservation area and is to be retained.
 The application has been accompanied by a Structural report by HWA Consulting Engineers which states that the building is structurally capable of conversion, subject to some alterations namely the removal of the roof.
 However the main loadbearing masonry walls and piers appear suitable to remain in situ and there would be no significant structural need for demolition of the existing building.
 It is therefore considered that the existing building is foremost capable of conversion.

 The original built form of the site was still in situ until the 1960s until it was demolished.
-As such, the proposal to reinstate the loosely-aligned courtyard plan is considered to be an innovative approach to new built form in a conservation area, as this has the possibility of re-establishing the footprint of the site as identified on the 1875 Ordnance Survey map.
+As such, the proposal to reinstate the loosely-aligned courtyard plan is considered to be an appropriate approach to new built form in a conservation area, as this has the possibility of re-establishing the footprint of the site as identified on the 1875 Ordnance Survey map.

-However, as the site is located on land that rises to the rear of the curtilage, the new built form will be prominent when viewed from the street scene of the conservation area.
+However, as the site is located on land that rises to the rear of the curtilage, the new built form would be prominent when viewed from the public realm and the conservation area.
 As such, the detailing of the new dwellings needs to employ high quality materials to achieve the stated aim of returning the site to its original footprint.